Windwalker Monk Playstyle and Rotation Guide

 Single Target (Conduit of the Celestials)

 The key to a Celestial Conduit opener involves properly utilizing your improved Heart of the Jade Serpent window provided by the Unity Within hero talent.
 This will effectively allow you to cast Rising Sun Kick and Fists of Fury back-to-back while it is active.
+In Patch 11.1, with the changes to Heart of the Jade Serpent windows, you do NOT want to overlap these ideally.

 1. Cast Tiger Palm